Perthshire hills and mountains

 There are lots of fantastic hills and mountains in Perthshire, from the "fairy hill of the Caledonians" - Schiehallion - to the big mountain massifs of Ben Lawers and Beinn a'Ghlo.
 These walks are all strenuous or very strenuous, usually involving 10 to 20km and between 750 and 1000m of ascent.
 Times will normally be between 6 and 9 hours, including stops.

-To provide you with some inspiration about the walking adventures we could design for you, here are some ideas:
+To provide you with some inspiration about possible walking adventures, here are some ideas:

 Schiehallion